sidahal2018/Terraform-01/README.md

 - Locals
 - Backend

-Watch out for them and have solid understanding of these terms.

 #### Best practice

 * Ensure that every resource is tagged using multiple key-value pairs. (you will see this in action as we go along)